Algo1337/clibplus/README.md

 <b>Why?</b>

-To avoid re-inventing the wheels for future projects and to absract more developer to move to C and have to start with that isn't gonna kill their motivation in the process of learning
+To avoid re-inventing the wheels for future projects and to attract more developer to move to C and have to start with that isn't gonna kill their motivation in the process of learning

 # Progress